Trump Spent 7 Hours At Trump International Golf Club – Then Blood Red Paint Was Splattered On Sign At Entrance

 — Raw Story (@RawStory) April 1, 2018

-In King’s report titled “Subject: Out of town pool report #3 – March 31,” King noted that while Don King was there, First Lady Melania Trump was not seen over the weekend.
+In King’s report titled “Subject: Out of town pool report #3 – March 31,” he noted that while Don King was there, First Lady Melania Trump was not seen over the weekend.
 The report “Subject: Out of town pool report #4 – March 31” noted that journalist waited for President Trump quite some time while he was inside Trump International Golf Club.

 In the report “Subject: Out of town pool #5 – March 31,” King noted that Trump spent seven hours at his golf club on Saturday before going back to Mar-a-Lago.